rust-lang/reference/src/types/impl-trait.md

 }
 ```

+This could incur performance penalties from heap allocation and dynamic dispatch.
-It wasn't possible to fully specify the type of the closure, only use the `Fn` trait.
+It wasn't possible to fully specify the type of the closure, only to use the `Fn` trait.
 That means that the trait object is necessary.
-However, with `impl Trait`:
+However, with `impl Trait`, it is possible to write this more simply:

 ```rust
 fn returns_closure() -> impl Fn(i32) -> i32 {